What to Know

-If you would like to visit the Old North Church before or after your stop at the Paul Revere House, please call the church at 617-523-6676 to make a reservation.
-The Old North Church is on the Freedom Trail four blocks from the Revere House.
+If you would like to visit the Old North Church before or after your stop at the Paul Revere House, please note that the site closed for the forseable future.
+For more information see their statement here.

 Getting to the North End

 By bus: Your confirmation should also include a map which indicates the most convenient bus drop-off points.